AhmedMostafa16/Silver/README.md

 ## Features
 ### Speed
-- It is wrapping **x3** times faster than Tron which is based on hyper.
+- It is wrapping **x3** times faster than Iron which is based on hyper.
 - It can do about `~908k` requests per second.

 ### Syntax